These Air Jordan 1s Were Made to Look Like Arizona Iced Tea Cans

-Sneakers for sale that are 99 cents?
+Sneakers on sale for 99 cents?
 Think again.
-But beverage company Arizona Iced Tea is celebrating it’s 25th anniversary in a big way.
+But beverage company Arizona Iced Tea is celebrating its 25th anniversary in a big way.

-To honor its history and future, Arizona has launched pop-up shop Great Buy 99 at 43 Crosby St. in New York.
-From May 16 to 21, shoppers will get to experience all things Arizona as the brand’s iconic designs and patterns is transformed into a collection of clothing, accessories and shoes.
+To honor its history and future, Arizona has launched pop-up shop, Great Buy 99, at 43 Crosby St. in New York.
+From May 16 to 21, shoppers will get to experience all things Arizona as the brand’s designs and patterns are transformed into a collection of clothing, accessories and shoes.

 For the sneaker lover, Relevant Customs has refreshed a few pairs of Air Jordan 1s, which are inspired by the famous 99-cent big cans by Arizona.
-The pop-up will be giving away one pair of the limited-edition sneakers everyday its open.
+The pop-up will be giving away one pair of the limited-edition sneakers every day it’s open.

-Shoe designer Brian Atwood got in on the action as well.
-He created his signature FM pump inspired by Arizona’s iconic cherry blossom print in Swarovski crystals to help celebrate the anniversary.
+Shoe designer Brian Atwood got in on the action, as well.
+He created his signature FM pump inspired by Arizona’s cherry blossom print in Swarovski crystals to help celebrate the anniversary.
 The shoes are also available at the pop-up.

 For those who are looking for a pair of more accessible shoes, you’re in luck.
-The brand has launched it’s own GB99 collection filled with flip-flops, low-top and high-top sneakers, pool slides and sock, all under $35.
+The brand has launched its own GB99 collection filled with flip-flops, low-top and high-top sneakers, pool slides and socks, all under $35.
 You can check out the line here.

 Want more?